Student Life at ESU

 Are there computer labs?
 Do they have printers?
 How many printer pages are we allowed per semester?

 Yes, we have 14 computer labs around campus, accessible to any student resident or commuter with an ESU account.
 Every residence hall has a lab as well.
 Each is equipped with a printer with unlimited pages for printing.
 Some labs have scanners and other equipment too, so there’s no need to bring half the electronic store to college.

 Housing at ESU

 Is there housing available for freshmen?

 Absolutely!
-In fact, incoming freshmen are guaranteed housing at ESU, as long as they submit their Enrollment Deposit by the deadline.
+In fact, incoming freshmen are guaranteed housing at ESU, as long as they submit their Enrollment Fee by the deadline.
 Check out Residence Life and Housing to learn more about our options on campus, including traditional halls, suite housing, and University Apartments and University Ridge for upperclass students.

 Can I pick my roommate?